elidoran/node-cio-oboe/README.md

 Property   | Oboe?     | Purpose
 ---------: | :-------: | :---------------------------------
-root       | No        | Matches all root level objects one at a time. top        | No        | Convenience for matching top level nodes with a specific property.
+root       | No        | Specify a function to call for each root object top        | No        | Convenience for matching top level nodes with a specific property.
 Shorthand for `node` keys by prepending '!.' to them.
-[See](#usage-option-top) node       | [Yes](http://oboejs.com/api#node-event) | Add patterns to match keys and retrieve their values. path       | [Yes](http://oboejs.com/api#path-event) | Listen for parsing errors.
+See [Example Configuration](#example-configuration) node       | [Yes](http://oboejs.com/api#node-event) | Add patterns to match keys and retrieve their values. path       | [Yes](http://oboejs.com/api#path-event) | Listen for parsing errors.
 This library does that for fail       | [Yes](http://oboejs.com/api#fail-event) | Listen for parsing errors.
 This library does that for you and emits it as an 'error' event.
 Feel free to listen to 'fail' as well... done       | [Yes](http://oboejs.com/api#done-event) | Normally used to get the entire JS object at the end, which this library is intending to avoid.

-Below is an example of objects and how they relate to parsing them.
+Below are examples of objects and how to configure functions for processing them.

 ### Simple Objects